LNG tankers lie unused around Singapore as gas downturn turns to crisis

 According to shipping data on Thomson Reuters, seven tankers have been sitting idle off the east coast of Johor, Malaysia, for over two weeks, and another two ships have been anchored south of Batam, Indonesia, for several months.
 Half a dozen LNG tankers are in Singaporean docks.

-The 15 ships have a combined capacity to carry 2.26 million cubic meters of LNG, about two weeks worth of Singapore’s gas demand.
+The 15 ships have a combined capacity to carry 2.26 million cubic metres of LNG, about two weeks worth of Singapore’s gas demand.

 For ship owners, idled tankers mean a loss of $60,000 in daily chartering fees per vessel.
 The gas these 15 tankers can carry would be worth over $200 million in current market terms.